borisyankov/rulespal/data/rulebooks/the_7th_citadel_rulebook.md

 **Reflex Skill (p.
 19):** A *Skill* card that players can gain when they make progress on the *Destiny* page of the Citadel leaflet, and whose effect is applied when the active player reveals it from their Action Deck during the Result step of an action.

 **Return (p.
 18):** To put a card back in its place in its original deck.
-In the Adventure Deck, sort cards by number - green cards always come before any gold cards bearing the same number, and *Black Flag* cards always come before *White Flag* cards bearing the same number.
+In the Adventure Deck, sort cards by number - green cards always come before any gold cards bearing the same number, and *Blank Flag* cards always come before *White Flag* cards bearing the same number.

 **Reveal:** Look at / read the contents of a card.